fyodorio/fyodorio-is-gridsome/content/posts/ionic-in-a-nutshell.md

 Previous versions of Ionic were built to be used with (AngularJS and then) Angular framework.
 Ionic 4 became framework-agnostic by using web components for its library and delegating all the logic and routing to other UI frameworks, or even vanilla-JS solutions and tools.
 So now, you can use it with React and Vue or import its components to your application as is.

 1. ### How to get more information about Ionic?
-You can head over to
     * [Official site](https://ionicframework.com)
     * [Community forum](https://forum.ionicframework.com)
     * [Slack channel](http://ionicworldwide.herokuapp.com)

-*If you have any additional questions about the framework or its tools, feel free to ask in comments.
+*If you have any additional questions about the framework or its tools, feel free to [ask in comments](https://dev.to/fyodorio/ionic-in-a-nutshell-pm8).
 I'll try to answer them and add the info to the post so it could help potential Ionic developers to get a solid grasp on the technology and move further with the learning process.
 Also please feel free to correct me if I'd made any mistakes in explanation, or I could formulate it in a better way.*